acmsigsoft/EmpiricalStandards/docs/Experiments.md

 - [ ]	longitudinal data collection with appropriate time-series analysis (see the [Longitudinal Studies Standard](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/Longitudinal.md))
 </checklist>

+## Examples of Acceptable Deviations
+ - Sample size is not justified by power analysis a priori because the study is conducted in a classroom in which the number of available participants is fixed.

 ## General Quality Criteria

 Conclusion validity, construct validity, internal validity, reliability,